Hiatus Hernia: Symptoms & Surgical Treatment

 How Hernias Are Diagnosed

 Hernia is often diagnosed by doctors through a physical examination.
 You may be instructed to stand, cough or gently bear down such that the bulge becomes visible.
-Occasionally for diagnosis confirmation or severity testing through imaging tests such as ultrasound, CT scan or endoscopy may be performed.

 Treatment Options for Hernia